 Taking a gap year to explore other cultures can make a big difference to your personal development and future employment prospects.
 Travelling or working abroad will introduce you to people from all walks of life, teach you new skills and develop your confidence.

-A study by the Faculty of Education and Social Work in 2013 showed that students who took a gap year achieved higher marks at university than students who entered straight after school.
+A study by the Sydney School of Education and Social Work in 2013 showed that students who took a gap year achieved higher marks at university than students who entered straight after school.